giresse19/rate_limiter_challenge/Readme.md

 This program is built for Outvio application challenge.

 * An API(random, since no specific was demanded) was created using Node.js(express) and MongoDB inorder to demonstrate rate limiting.
-* Rate limiting was implemented using Redis.
+* Rate limiting is implemented using Redis.
 Redis was used to store number of request send by user.
-* User identity was done base on user's IP address.
+* User identity is done base on user's IP address and jwt token for protected routes.
+For non-protected routes, only base on IP address.
 * The algorithm used is sliding window.
 This algorithm was used to keep track of each user’s request count per hour, while grouping them by a fixed 5 minutes window(`for memory optimization`).
 * A possible limitation to the algorithm is that, if a huge number (for example 10000) of concurrent request